The most Instagrammable spots in Sussex

 One of the biggest and best yew forests in Europe is also home to a grove of trees that are thought to be among the oldest living things in the entire UK.
 The ancient grove was said to be the meeting place of witches and Druids, now it welcomes anybody looking to get iconic shots of twisted, gnarled boughs straight out of a dark fairy tale.

 Lavender fields?
-Pah, soooo 2019.
+Pah, soooo pre-lockdown.
 This is a much rarer and more beautiful seasonal sight for sore eyes, a field of glorious lupins studded through with oxeye daisies, poppies and other native wildflowers backed by a pretty church framed, in turn, by the rolling South Downs.
-With a series of natural paths between the blooms you can snap little ones running free.
+With a series of natural paths between the blooms you can snap little ones running free too.

 Trainspotting will never be anoraky again after you’ve watched them thundering over a structural marvel that’s nearly 1,500m long and 100 feet high.
 The Ouse Valley Viaduct is said to be the most elegant in the country.
 Photo opps abound.
 And for bonus points remember the River Ouse, responsible for the valley over which the viaduct presides, is pronounced ‘ooze’.

 A sandy beach is in itself a rarity in Sussex but Camber Sands also boasts one of the longest and most unspoiled dune systems on the South Coast.
 It’s an iconic setting for everything from wedding photos to children and Fido running free, and it’s a next-level Insta winner however you shoot it.

 Bluebell woods on Spithandle Lane, near Wiston